 Back in February 2020, Samsung launched its flagship series Galaxy S20.
-All three phones are very high-end and are true flagship phone with all the bells and whistles of a flagship phone. however, users biggest complain of the S20 was that they weren’t able to use their phone in 120hz with QHD resolution.
+All three phones are very high-end and are true flagship phones with all the bells and whistles of a flagship phone. however, the user’s biggest complaint about the S20 was that they couldn’t use their phone in 120hz with QHD resolution.
 Samsung has capped its software to run 120hz only on FHD mode and if users want QHD then they have to shift to 60hz.
-But, after a few months, now we have got a solution through which we can get 120hz with QHD on S20 series.
+But, after a few months, we now have a solution through which we can get 120hz with QHD on the S20 series.
 It will work for all three smartphones of the Galaxy S20 series. that is S20, S20+ and S20 Ultra.

 Also Read-Get custom fonts on One UI 3.0 or 2.5

 How To get 120hz With QHD on S20

 - Make sure you have ADB installed on your PC, if not then get it from here.

 - Now enable USB debugging from the developer’s option on your Galaxy S20.

 - Also, make sure that your phone is currently running on FHD+ with 120hz.